srknsam8/srknsam8/README.md

 - 👀 I’m interested in coding, architecture, literature and cinema
 - 🌱 I’m currently learning C & C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me- srikantsgs19@gmail.com
+- 📫 Reach me on- srikantsgs19@gmail.com

 <!---
 srknsam8/srknsam8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.